 March 22nd 2010 was Stephen Sondheim’s 80th birthday and there were numerous celebrations around the world to mark the event.
 Amongst those was the new show Sondheim On Sondheim which opened on Broadway in March of that year.

 In July 2010, Mr Sondheim received the accolade of having a London Prom Concert dedicated to his work and in a ceremony on September 15th New York’s Henry Miller’s Theatre was renamed The Stephen Sondheim Theatre.
 Also for the first time, his work was produced in Paris with the Theatre du Chatelet production of Sweeney Todd.
-This was followed in 2011 with A Little Night Music and in 2013 with Sunday in the Park With George.
+This was followed in 2011 with A Little Night Music, in 2013 with Sunday in the Park With George and in 2014 with Into the Woods.

 In October 2010 the first of two volumes of his collected and annotated lyrics, Finishing the Hat, was published; that same month The Royal Academy of Music conferred on him an Honorary Doctorate of the University of London.